 A required prerequisite is knowledge of basic subjects (e.g., structural mechanics, hydraulics, soil mechanics, systems analysis for planning and management, and fundamental environmental engineering).

-Grade is given based on a business diary during the internship, a report about outcome of the internship, and presentation after the internship.
+Grade is given based on a report about outcome of the internship, and presentation after the internship.